Lumbrineridae: Distribution and habitat

-Iris worms (Lumbrineridae) are distributed worldwide and are primarily found in the soft sediment of shallow intertidal waters, but sometimes live on rocky bottoms and in algal holdfasts.
-Lumbrineris flabellicola is unusual in the way that it forms grooves and membranous tubes in various ahermatypic corals.
+Iris worms (Lumbrineridae) are distributed worldwide and are primarily found in the soft sediment of shallow intertidal waters, although they are sometimes found to live on rocky bottoms and in algal holdfasts.
+Lumbrineris flabellicola is considered unusual compared to other members of Lumbrineridae due to the way that its appearance grooves and membranous tubes in various ahermatypic corals.

 The population biology of Lumbrineridae is unknown.

 Diet

 A few observations suggest that iris worm diets include carnivory on various invertebrates and questionable herbivory.
 Selective deposit feeding was described for Ninoe nigripes and Lumbrineris cf. latreilli.